135aA4778/math-game/README.md

-# math game
+# Matrix

-A new Flutter project.

-## Getting Started
+## about matrix game
- Adroid game made with flutter, you can game and challenge for own information in math and calculation. download for android:()
+ Matrix is adroid game made with flutter, you can game and challenged your own information in math and calculation. download matrix for android:()